 Within no time, her husband starting having nosebleeds, not something he regularly suffered.

-The children asked to use the bathroom, and they were obliged.
+The kids asked to use the bathroom, and they were obliged.

 After a short time, the woman went to look for them and found them standing motionless in the hall.